-So that you can enjoy the beautiful pieces that you sew from our fabrics for as long as possible, we have put together the best care tips for you.
+To ensure that you can enjoy the beautiful pieces you sew from our fabrics for as long as possible, we have compiled the best care tips for you.

 -

-It is advisable to pre-wash the fabric before sewing it - in the same way as it is to be washed later when it is used.
-Depending on the washing machine, the fabrics can shrink differently during washing, which is why pre-washing prevents a finished garment from coming out of the wash shapelessly.
+It is advisable to pre-wash the fabric before sewing – using the same washing instructions as you intend to use it later.
+Fabrics can shrink differently depending on the washing machine, so pre-washing prevents the finished garment from coming out misshapen.

 -